So what's the big difference between a stepper and a servo?

 It's about the poles

-I stole much of the above from a very good Stepper v Servo explanation from AMCI, which makes stepper systems.
-What I like about it is that it paints a vivid portrait of a stepper motor accurately moving between a forest of poles, notching it's way around, and ready to stop on a precise step.
+You stole much of the above from a very good Stepper v Servo explanation from AMCI, which makes stepper systems.
+What you like about it is that it paints a vivid portrait of a stepper motor accurately moving between a forest of poles, notching it's way around, and ready to stop on a precise step.

-Also the first time I talked to Jack Greenfield about a new version of the Mixed Reality Gumball Machine, and I mentioned stepper motors, he was like, "Oh yeah, you're going to want to use a stepper."
+Also the first time you talk to Jack Greenfield about a new version of the Mixed Reality Gumball Machine, and you mention stepper motors, he was like, "Oh yeah, you're going to want to use a stepper."

 Here's a very solid explanation of the difference: Choosing Between Stepper Motors or Servo Motors.
 The author does a good job of explaining why it's simpler to be accurate with a stepper motor, compared to a servo.
 A servo, which needs an encoder, basically needs to remember where it was, and calculate what it has to do to get to the new position.